microsoft/vscode-wiki/Automated-Issue-Triaging.md

 ## Needs More Info
 [Source](https://github.com/microsoft/vscode-github-triage-actions/tree/stable/needs-more-info-closer) | [Example](https://github.com/microsoft/vscode/issues/123535#issuecomment-838615068)

-All issues which have the `needs more info` label, haven't been interacted with 7 days, and were last interacted with by a team member are closed.
+All issues which have the `needs more info` label, haven't been interacted with for 7 days, and were last interacted with by a team member are closed.

-If an issue has the `needs more info`, hasn't been interacted with in 60 days, and was last interacted with by a non-team member, the bot will comment pinging the issue assignee to take a look at the issue to ensure it doesn't "slip though the cracks".
+If an issue has the `needs more info`, hasn't been interacted with in 60 days, and was last interacted with by a non-team member, the bot will comment pinging the issue assignee to take a look at the issue to ensure it doesn't "slip through the cracks".

 ## Locker
 [Source](https://github.com/microsoft/vscode-github-triage-actions/tree/stable/locker)

-Issue which have been closed for 45 days and have not been interacted with in 3 days are locked.
+Issues which have been closed for 45 days and have not been interacted with in 3 days are locked.
 If the issue has the label `author-verification-requested` and does not have the label `verified`, it will not be locked.
 If the issue has the label `*out-of-scope`, it will not be locked.

 ## English Please
 [Source](https://github.com/microsoft/vscode-github-triage-actions/tree/stable/english-please) | [Examples](https://github.com/microsoft/vscode/issues?q=is%3Aissue+is%3Aclosed+label%3Atranslation-required-portuguese-brazil)